pdjr-signalk/pdjr-signalk-push-notifier/README.md

 operating environment that supports at least intermittent Internet connectivity.

-Email forwarding requires that the Signal K server has access to an SMTP mail submssion agent (MSA).
+Email messaging requires that the Signal K server has access to an SMTP mail submssion agent (MSA).
 The plugin uses
 [nodemailer](https://nodemailer.com/)
 as its mail user agent (MUA) and so works happily with most popular Internet mail services.
+If email messaging is configured, then the plugin can be set to verify and report Internet connection state by periodically checking the availability of the MSA.

 Web-push notification requires that the host Signal K server runs with SSL security enabled and both server and clients must have appropriate X.509